pjrule/elbridge/downloader/README.md

 ## Output
 `get.py` generates the following summary files (names configurable):
 - `vtd_demographics.csv`: VTD-level/ward-level demographic data necessary to determine whether or not a district is majority-minority.
 The `white` column is the number of non-Hispanic white people in a district; the `other` column is the number of people who are non-white or Hispanic white in a district.
 - `vtd_elections.csv`: VTD-level/ward-level vote counts (DV = Democratic votes, RV = Republican votes).
-Votes totals outside of the two major parties are omitted.
+Vote totals outside of the two major parties are omitted.
 Some VTDs may only have data available for years, as VTD maps can change.

 Additionally, `get.py` retains the shapefiles that contain VTD/ward boundaries in either `vtd_map` or `ward_maps`.
 Raw data from the U.S. Census Bureau and OpenElections is deleted after processing, though this deletion can be disabled with the `--keep-census` and `--keep-openelections` flags, respectively.